reteps/ctfcli/README.md

 Success!
 ```

+The additional flag, `--ctfd-name [NAME]` can be passed to optionally sync to a challenge with a different-name in CTFd.

 ## 5. Verify & pull challenges

 If, at any point, changes may have been made to a challenge through the CTFd UI by an admin.
 To verify that your challenge.yml file matches remote contents, you can use: